MokBomi/athena-docker/README.md

 In this one URL, you’ll have a total of 50 questions loaded to the web app, as each URL number in IndiaBIX typically has 5 questions.
 This feature will save you time and help you focus on the questions with the added features.

-## Features
+## :boom: Features

-### Study Mode
+### :book: Study Mode

-- Reset button to reset questions to question number 1 and remove selected options.
+- **Reset Button:** Reset questions to question number 1 and removes selected options.
-- Shuffle button to change the order of questions.
+- **Shuffle Button:** Changes the order of questions.
-- Favorites button to mark and revisit favorite questions.
+- **Favorites Button:** Mark and revisit beloved questions.
-- Search button to navigate through questions.
+- **Search Button:** Navigate through questions.

-### Quiz Mode
+### :bell: Quiz Mode

-In quiz mode, it's quite similar to Study Mode, but with additional features.
-These additional features in Quiz Mode include:
+Ultimately similar to Study Mode but with additional features; these unique features in Quiz Mode include:

-- Scoring system
+- **Scoring system** :chart_with_upwards_trend:
-- Review of incorrect questions
+- **Review of incorrect questions** :x:
-- Selection of answered and unanswered questions from the dropdown menu
+- **Selection of answered and unanswered questions from the dropdown menu** :arrow_down_small:

-## Sample Screenshots
+## :camera: Sample Screenshots

-### Study Mode
+### :book: Study Mode

 ![Study Mode Sample](relative/path/to/study_mode_img.jpg?raw=true "Study Mode Sample")

-### Quiz Mode
+### :bell: Quiz Mode

 ![Quiz Mode Sample](relative/path/to/quiz_mode_img.jpg?raw=true "Quiz Mode Sample")

-If you encounter issues or have suggestions, feel free to contribute.
-Don't forget to star this project if it helped you.
-I created this app to help with my preparation for the electronics engineering board exam in the Philippines.
+Caught a bug 🐞:?
+Have some new ideas :bulb:?
+Feel free to contribute.
+If you find this project useful, do not forget to star :star: it.
+This app was created to aid preparation for the electronics engineering board exam in the Philippines.
+Happy learning! :tada: